Life Expectancy Calculator

 What Factors Determine Life Expectancy?

 Life expectancy is influenced by a combination of genetics, lifestyle habits, healthcare access, and environmental factors.
-The average life expectancy in the United States is approximately 77 years, though individual outcomes vary widely based on personal health choices and circumstances.
+Average life expectancy in the United States was 78.4 years in 2023 (CDC), up from 77.5 in 2022.
+The figure splits by sex: 75.8 years for men and 81.1 for women.
 This calculator estimates your projected lifespan based on key factors including age, sex, smoking status, exercise habits, BMI, chronic conditions, and family health history.

 The Biggest Modifiable Risk Factors